Suwannee alligator snapping turtle: Threats

-Due to its slow generation time, the Suwanee alligator snapping turtle is highly vulnerable to direct stressors such as turtle hunting (illegal in Florida) and indirect stressors such as habitat destruction.
-They are additionally at risk from ingesting discarded fishing tackle, baited hooks left on trotlines and from capture of juveniles in abandoned hoop nets used for baitfish or catfish fishing.
+Due to its slow generation time, Suwanee alligator snapping turtles are highly vulnerable to direct stressors such as turtle hunting (illegal in Florida) and indirect stressors such as habitat destruction.
+They are additionally at risk from ingesting discarded fishing tackle, baited hooks left on trotlines, and capture of juveniles in abandoned hoop nets used for baitfish or catfish fishing.
 They may experience mortality as bycatch during recreational and commercial freshwater fishing.
 In 2021, the U.S. Fish and Wildlife Service proposed listing the species under the Endangered Species Act of 1973.
-Effective July 29, 2024, the species gained protection as a threatened species under the Endangered Species Act.
+Effective July 29, 2024, the species gained protection as a threatened species under that act.
+In March 2025, the Suwannee alligator snapping turtle was classified as vulnerable by the IUCN, which noted its decreasing population.